 The birth of your child should be a wonderful and joyous event, but sometimes childbirth is not straight forward and there can be complications.
 In general, medical staff are equipped to deal with these complications but occasionally there are mistakes.

 We know that it can be devastating to discover that your child has been injured because of an avoidable error.
-But our team has specialist training in the area to ensure we can help you and your family.
+But our team of clinical negligence solicitors has specialist training in the area to ensure we can help you and your family.

 Trust our experience

 If you or your child has Erb’s Palsy, then we can help you to bring a claim for damages.
 We are the leading team of medical negligence solicitors in the country in Erb's Palsy compensation claims, having conducted around 300 claims in the last 25+ years.
 Our experience is unrivaled.